 While there were few signs of ABBA in the UK charts for the remainder of the Eighties, it wasn’t like they were completely forgotten.
 There may not have been any high-profile coverage of the group in the media, but all sorts of compilation albums kept selling in healthy quantities on the quiet.
 Then, exactly a decade after the group’s final recordings, enough time had passed for people to get nostalgic about them.
 With the release of the immensely successful 1992 hits collection, ABBA Gold – masterminded from Great Britain – ABBA shot to number one all over the world again.
 It seems ABBA Gold was especially successful in the UK, where it reached the number one spot in three separate time-periods, the second time in conjunction with the 1999 hoopla surrounding the 25th anniversary of ABBA’s Eurovision win and the opening of the Mamma Mia! musical, and then the third time in conjunction with the film version of Mamma Mia!.
-To date ABBA Gold has spent well over 300 weeks on the chart and sold more than 4 million copies to make it one of the best-selling albums of all time, spending 900 weeks on the UK Albums Charts.
+ABBA Gold is the second best-selling album of all time in the UK, just behind Queen’s Greatest Hits and in August 2019 it became the longest-running top 100 album of all time, spending 900 weeks on the UK Albums Charts.

 The British population may have been a little uncertain whether they would want to embrace ABBA wholeheartedly back in 1974 – but they have certainly made up for it since.